City of Cambridge Multi-Year Accessibility Plan (2024–2028)

 Cambridge Accessibility Advisory Committee

 The Cambridge Accessibility Advisory Committee (CAAC) provides advice to Council and consults on projects under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA).
-The Committee assist the City in promoting and facilitating a barrier-free Cambridge for citizens of all abilities, including persons with disabilities.
-The Committee does this by reviewing municipal policies, programs and services and the identification, removal and prevention of barriers faced by persons with disabilities.
+The Committee assists the City in promoting and facilitating a barrier-free Cambridge for citizens of all abilities, including persons with disabilities.
+The Committee does this by reviewing municipal policies, programs, and services and identifying, removing, and preventing barriers faced by persons with disabilities.

 Personal Attendant for Leisure Card (PAL)

-The Personal Attendant for Leisure Card (PAL) card is available for people with a disability who require assistance to attend and participate in recreation programs.
-The PAL card is issued to the person with the disability and allows for them to be accompanied by a friend, relative, support worker etc. as their support person who participates at no additional cost.
+The Personal Attendant for Leisure Card (PAL) is available for people with disabilities who require assistance to attend and participate in recreation programs.
+The PAL card is issued to the person with the disability and allows them to be accompanied by a friend, relative, support worker, etc., as their support person who participates at no additional cost.

-As outlined in its Accessibility Policy, The City of Cambridge ensures the policies, procedures and practices are consistent with the principles of independence, dignity, integration, and the equality of opportunity for people with disabilities.
+As outlined in its Accessibility Policy, the City of Cambridge ensures that its policies, procedures, and practices are consistent with the principles of independence, dignity, integration, and equality of opportunity for people with disabilities.
 The policy outlines how the City will meet and exceed the requirements set out in the Accessibility for Ontarians with Disabilities Act (AODA)

 Accessibility Design Standards

-The City of Cambridge Facility Accessibility Design Standards (FADS) outlines City-wide standards that build a universally-designed and accessible community for residents, visitors and employees.
-These standards are applied to all new and/or renovated City owned, leased or operated facilities.
+The City of Cambridge Facility Accessibility Design Standards (FADS), updated in 2024, outline City-wide standards that build a universally designed and accessible community for residents, visitors, and employees.
+These standards are applied to all new and/or renovated city-owned, leased, or operated facilities.
 In addition to our municipal facilities, we encourage the use of these standards in the development and construction of new facilities, private or public, throughout the Cambridge community.

-We are currently in the process of updating our 2014 Facility Accessibility Design Standards (FADS) to ensure our facilities meet the requirements for a barrier-free design under the Ontario Building Code and the Design of Public Space Standard.
+The Facility Accessibility Design Standards (FADS) reaffirm the City's commitment to promoting accessibility and fostering inclusive environments for individuals of all ages and abilities.
+These standards ensure that City facilities meet the requirements for a barrier-free design outlined in the Ontario Building Code and the Design of Public Space Standard.

 Accessibility Format and Communications Support

-The City of Cambridge provides an opportunity for residents and visitors to request for accessible format and communication for City run programs, services and documents.
-To request accessible format or communication support, complete the Accessible Format and Communication Support Form.
+The City of Cambridge provides residents and visitors with an opportunity to request accessible formats and communication for city-run programs, services, and documents.
+To request accessible formats or communication support, complete the Accessible Format and Communication Support Form.

 Recreation Programs

-The City of Cambridge makes every attempt to make sure everyone can fully participate in and enjoy the community.
-For information about arranging supports or accommodations to participate in City programs, please visit Support and Accommodations.
+The City of Cambridge makes every attempt to ensure that everyone can fully participate in and enjoy the community.
+For information about arranging support or accommodations to participate in City programs, please visit Support and Accommodations.

 Website Accessibility

-The City of Cambridge aims to provide excellent customer service to all community members, as well as quality goods and services that are accessible and inclusive for everyone in the community.
-To do this, The City of Cambridge is dedicated to ensuring that our website, and its content, meet Web Content Accessibility Guidelines (WCAG) 2.0 Level AA compliance and the Accessibility for Ontarians with Disability Act (AODA) requirements.
+The City of Cambridge aims to provide excellent customer service to all community members and quality goods and services that are accessible and inclusive for everyone.
+To do this, the City of Cambridge is dedicated to ensuring that our website and its content meet Web Content Accessibility Guidelines (WCAG) 2.0 Level AA compliance and the Accessibility for Ontarians with Disability Act (AODA) requirements.

 Assistive Devices